Lassay-les-Châteaux

 Lassay-les-Châteaux ([lasɛ le ʃɑto]) is a commune in the Mayenne department in north-western France.
+It was created in 1973 by the merger of three former communes: Lassay, La Baroche-Gondouin and Melleray-la-Vallée.

 History

-Lassay-les-Châteaux is classified as a Petite Cité de Caractère, or Small City of Character.
+Lassay-les-Châteaux is classified as a Petites Cités de Caractère, or Small City of Character.
 The small town of character label is awarded to small municipalities boasting a high-quality, coherent architectural heritage, and undertake to preserve their heritage and promote it to inhabitants and visitors.

 The town is named for its three chateaux, or Castles: Château de Lassay, Château du Bois Thibault and Château Bois Frou.
 Château de Lassay has eight substantial towers and is largely intact, although restoration work continues on the structure; the ruins of Château du Bois Thibault are substantial, comprising two round towers and the accommodation building; while little remains of Château Bois Frou, other than a large stone gateway, portions of two towers and a small segment of wall.

 Lassay castle fort, built in the 14th and 15th centuries, is classified as an Historic Monument and is an intact example of medieval military architecture, incorporating a two-storey barbican, small castle, eight round towers and curtain walls with Machicolations.
 It is scenically situated next to one of the town's two Ponds.
 A medieval garden recreated by local volunteers is connected to the building.
 An adjacent chapel and the Murals it contains are also classified as Historic Monuments.
 The Lassay chateau was built on the site of a previous, 12th-century castle that was demolished during the Hundred Years War.
 It belongs to the Montalembert family who are gradually restoring it, and is open to the public during the summer.

 Château de Lassay received historical monument classification in 1862.
 It has been open to visitors since the 1930s, although it was closed for a period during and after World War II.